Diseases

 • Requirements for vaccines development / main characteristics for improved vaccines

-The vaccine should probably be a colostral vaccine, able to achieve (close to) 100% reduction in disease development, and also able to achieve a high reduction in oocyst excretion.
+A vaccine that achieves (close to) 100% reduction in disease development, and also a high reduction in oocyst excretion, is highly desirable.

 • Time to develop new or improved vaccines